skip to Main Content

 Meeting terms of Chapter 13 crucial to bankruptcy protections

-New York consumers who are considering filing for Chapter 13 bankruptcy or who are already in the process of one needs to understand the potential consequences of failing to meet statutory requirements.
+New York consumers who are considering filing for Chapter 13 bankruptcy or who are already in the process of one need to understand the potential consequences of failing to meet statutory requirements.
 Under Chapter 13, a court approves a new payment plan for the debtor.
 If the debtor fails to keep up to date with the new payments or misses other obligations, the bankruptcy trustee or a creditor could request that the Chapter 13 status be converted to a Chapter 7 liquidation.
 The potential to have bankruptcy protection dismissed entirely also remains possible.

 To avoid conversion or dismissal, the debtor must meet every payment deadline.
 A debtor must also file a tax return under section 1308 or risk enabling a request for liquidation by a trustee or creditor.
 Information requested by the court must also be provided by the debtor within the assigned deadlines.
 Delays in providing information deemed unreasonable by the court could also trigger a reassessment of the bankruptcy.